openSUSE/osc-mcp/README.md

 For all options use

 ```
-go build osc-mpc.go --help
+go build osc-mcp.go --help
 ```

-This project includes a parser for a build log and can output some more strucutured information.
-It can be build with
+This project includes a parser for a build log and can output some more structured information.
+It can be built with
 ```
   go build tools/parse_log.go
 ```